slatedocs/slate/source/includes/_errors.md

 createMarket | -7 | event already expired
 createMarket | -8 | market already exists
-createMarket | -9 | would expire during non-reporting fork period penalizationCatchup | -2 | can only be called during the first half of the reporting period penalizeOnForkedEvent | -2 | already past first half of new period and needed to penalize before then penalizeOnForkedEvent | -4 | fork event isn't resolved yet penalizeOnForkedEvent | -5 | already done for all events in this period
+createMarket | -9 | would expire during non-reporting fork period penalizationCatchup | -1 | not in first half of reporting period penalizationCatchup | -2 | doesn't need to be penalized/caught up
+penalizationCatchup | -3 | user isn't behind or reported in the last period (and should thus use the penalization functions in consensus.se) penalizeOnForkedEvent | -2 | already past first half of new period and needed to penalize before then penalizeOnForkedEvent | -4 | fork event isn't resolved yet penalizeOnForkedEvent | -5 | already done for all events in this period